 Screenings are tests that look for diseases before you have symptoms.
 Screening tests can find diseases early, when they're easier to treat.
 Which tests you need depends on your age, your sex, your family history, and whether you have risk factors for certain diseases.
 After a screening test, ask when you will get the results and whom to talk to about them.
 Examples of disease screening could include getting your blood pressure measured or BMI determined to detect high blood pressure or obesity, getting laboratory tests to check for diabetes or high cholesterol or having a mammogram to screen for early breast cancer.

 There are a number of diseases that vaccines can prevent in young children.
-Review this information sheet from the Centers for Disease Control and Prevention to learn more about the 2015 recommendations.
+Review this information sheet from the Centers for Disease Control and Prevention for more information about the 2014 recommendations.

 Adults are 100 times more likely to die from vaccine-preventable diseases than children.
 By getting immunized you further help protect your children and grandchildren and even help lower the chances of other people in your community becoming ill with the diseases for which you have been immunized.
 That's why you should talk to your physician.
 Once you have visited with your physician, you should read the VIS (Vaccine Information Statement) for the immunization you are going to receive and then proceed with the immunization.
 The information below outlines the most common and important immunizations for adults and provides helpful links for additional information.